This post may contain affiliate links.

 1. Paint, paint, paint!

 A fresh coat of paint is the easiest way to freshen up your home without spending very much at all.
 It doesn’t take as long as you’d think either, and you’ll get to enjoy the results for years to come.
 If you roll up your sleeves and do it yourself it can be done so cheaply.
+If you’re redecorating to sell, or short on time, focus on the main living spaces.

 A central colour scheme that works throughout the house, using just a few colours, can make the house flow well.
 So consider how well colours work together and plan your whole space before you start – large paint pots are a good way to cut back on costs so it could save you money too.
 You can always personalise each room with accent walls or colourful accessories.